Produce This! - Diversifying the Classics

 Download Text

-The Widow of Valencia by Lope de Vega
+The Widow of Valencia, by Lope de Vega

 How might a young widow satisfy her desires and still preserve her dignity?

 The wealthy and beautiful widow Leonarda defies society by refusing remarriage or even the company of men.
 Yet her feelings change after a few glances shared with a young gallant in church.
 Her reawakened passion soon leads to a masked affair.
 In a balancing act of visibility and invisibility, disguise offers the rewards of pleasure without risk.
+Leonarda’s brilliant transgressions in the service of her desire play out against a carnivalesque Valencian backdrop.
+In a city transformed, the line between lust and property, liberty and constraint, feels as thin as a veil.

 The play has 15 roles: 3 female, 7 male, and 5 gender neutral.